sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

  * 2432
  * 2328

-== Macdonald polynomials, LLT polynomials, Jack polynomials, etc. ==

-to be written
+== Symmetric function updates ==

+Mike Hansen, reviewed by Franco Saliola

+Sage 2.10.4 adds support for Macdonald polynomials, LLT polynomials, and Jack polynomials as well as a whole class of user-defined symmetric functions which can characterized by orthogonality and triangularity conditions.
+Support for working with ribbon tableaux  was also added as part of these updates.
+In addtition, many doctests were added and subtle bugs fixed.